MicrosoftDocs/fabric-docs/docs/security/permission-model.md

 ## Order of operation

-Each level of security Fabric evaluates sequentially to determine if a user has access to data.
+Fabric has three different security levels, and a user must have access at each level in order to access the data.
+Each level evaluates sequentially to determine if a user has access.
 Security rules such as [Microsoft Information Protection policies](../get-started/apply-sensitivity-labels.md) evaluate at a given level to allow or disallow access.
-A user must have access to all of these layers in order to access data.
 The order of operation when evaluating Fabric security is:

-1. Entra authentication: is the user able to authenticate to the Microsoft Entra tenant?
+1. Entra authentication: Checks if the user is able to authenticate to the Microsoft Entra tenant.
-2. Fabric access: is the user authorized to access Microsoft Fabric?
-This could be a workspace or an individual item.
+2. Fabric access: Checks if the user can access Microsoft Fabric.
-3. Data security: is the user authorized to see the table or file they are requesting?
+3. Data security: Checks if the user can perform the requested action on a table or file.

 A diagram view of this order is as follows.